wnederhof/experimentor/README.md

 - **Scalability**: even though the same result is served if the user calls the same endpoint and the set of feature toggles is evenly distributed, Experimentor does not need a database for determining the features, but instead relies on a simple settings file.
 As such, Experimentor will work perfectly fine, no matter how many people use it.
 - **Practicality**: simple, lightweight and dual licensed under the permissive Apache 2 or MIT license at your choice makes Experimentor practical for every organization.

+NOTE: This project was created as an exercise to learn the Rust programming language.
+While the program may be useful for some of your purposes, currently there are no big plans for this project.
+More than anything, the project may be a great way to learn more about Rust. :-)

 # Example
 Imagine you are the director of Pulp Fiction.
 You remastered the movie and want to test if the briefcase of Marcellus Wallace should have a silver or gold glow.
 The original movie had a gold glow, so you want to test if the silver glow would lead to a more enthusiastic audience.